frankie-2nfro-com/CameraGameEngine/README.md

 # CameraGameEngine
-A simple webcam game engine developed in a [AiCore project](https://github.com/frankie-2nfro-com/ComputerVisionRockPaperScissors).
+This is a simple webcam game engine developed in a [AiCore project](https://github.com/frankie-2nfro-com/ComputerVisionRockPaperScissors).
 And this repository is extracting the generic game engine into a separate project.

+## Flappy Bird Example

+A flappy bird game controlled by hand gesture is using this game engine to develop.
+You can check details in [here](https://github.com/frankie-2nfro-com/VisionFlappyGame).

 ## How to use
 Clone this repository in the same level of your game repository.
 For example, your game directory is in /games/mygame1: